opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_windows_data_disk_windows_server_2019.rst

 .. _en-us_topic_0117490178:

-Initializing a Windows Data Disk (Windows Server 2016)
+Initializing a Windows Data Disk (Windows Server 2019)
 ======================================================

 Scenarios
 ---------

-This section uses Windows Server 2016 Standard 64bit to describe how to initialize a data disk attached to a server running Windows.
+This section uses Windows Server 2019 Standard 64bit to describe how to initialize a data disk attached to a server running Windows.

 The maximum disk capacity supported by MBR is 2 TB, and that supported by GPT is 18 EB.
 Therefore, use the GPT partition style if your disk capacity is larger than 2 TB.
-For details about disk partition styles, see :ref:`Scenarios and Disk Partitions <en-us_topic_0030831623>`.
+To learn more about disk partition styles, see :ref:`Scenarios and Disk Partitions <en-us_topic_0030831623>`.

 The method for initializing a disk varies depending on the OS running on the server.
 This document is used for reference only.
 For the detailed operations and differences, see the product documents of the corresponding OS.